 Embalming – currently in New Zealand approximately 90% of people are embalmed after death, while at State of Grace we reverse that trend and embalm approximately 10% of our clients.
 We only embalm if the deceased body has undergone a post mortem or has any other factor which is likely to cause an unpleasant experience for family and friends.
 We always discuss this option with family before any decisions are made.

 Our alternatives to embalming are to either keep the deceased person in our walk-in coolroom until the day of the funeral (family are welcome to come and spend time with them in our lounge), or to leave the person in their own home with a nifty and simple method of using icepacks to keep the body cool.

 Casket: The choice ranges from a simple shroud, placed inside any of our caskets and removed for cremation, to cardboard caskets (which can be used in the same way), right through to the beautiful David Trubridge pod and the hand-woven willow casket.
 We have a small range of simple, conventional caskets which can be used with a liner coffin, thereby saving both money and resources.
 There are many options in between.
 We prefer not to use the more expensive conventional caskets, some of which can cost up to $5000.
 Our range of coffins are all sustainably produced from renewable resources, and have a low environmental impact.

-Flowers: Currently we do not have a supplier of organic flowers, but please let us know if you happen to know of one.
+Flowers: We use a local florist (fairyflowers.co.nz) for most of our families and also have a supplier of organic floral bouquets if you prefer.
 Many families put their own floral arrangement together using flowers and native foliage from their own gardens, and some have also invited guests to bring a posy to the funeral.

 Transport: Our four funeral cars are new and regularly serviced.
 We are members of Greenfleet, which plants trees to offset any carbon emissions.
 If you are using your own transport, we recommend using a similar vehicle.